Riverbend (Hudson County)

 Riverbend is the name of two sections of Hudson County, New Jersey.

-The smaller Riverbend District (40.736722°N 74.157586°W) is located in Harrison at a bend in the Passaic River in West Hudson across from Newark Penn Station and site of the Red Bull Arena.
+The smaller Riverbend District (40.736722°N 74.157586°W) is located in Harrison at a bend in the Passaic River in West Hudson across from Newark Penn Station and is the site of Sports Illustrated Stadium.
 Since the millennium, the southernmost portion of Harrison has seen a major increase in development and population and has gone from being an industrial district on the outskirts of Newark to a transit-oriented residential and commercial neighborhood south west of the PATH Newark Line.

 The larger Riverbend Section (40.738088°N 74.107161°W) is on the banks of the Hackensack River and is part of the New Jersey Meadowlands District.
 As its name suggests it lies at a meander (in this case a "S' curve) in the Hackensack River between the New Jersey Turnpike Eastern Spur and where the Belleville Turnpike and the Newark-Jersey City Turnpike converge to cross the Wittpenn Bridge.
 In the river not far from the mouth of the tributary Penhorn Creek is the point where the municipal borders of Jersey City, Secaucus, and Kearny meet.

 This Riverbend is in many ways typical of the New Jersey Meadowlands, a combination of marshes, industry, and rail infrastructure (namely the Northeast Corridor Line as it approaches Secaucus Junction).
 The northern boundary is the unused rail right-of-way for the former Boonton Line.
 To the northwest are Snake Hill, site of Hudson County Laurel Hill Park, Anderson Marsh, and Harmon Cove.